You Can Dance – Po prostu tańcz!: Open auditions

 The open auditions, the first stage in determining a season's finalists, take place in 5–6 major Polish cities each season and are typically open to anyone aged 16–30 at the time of their audition.
-The cities where auditions are held change from season to season but some, such as Warszawa and Gdańsk, Wrocław have featured in most seasons.
+The cities where auditions are held change from season to season but some, such as Warsaw and Gdańsk, Wrocław have featured in most seasons.
 This stage is divided into two parts: first is the pre-casting phase, in which dancers perform an improvised routine to the music given by pre-casting judges (usually choreographers).
 Dancers chosen to advance to the next round receive a blue wristband.
 During this next stage, dancers perform their routine (typically a solo, but duet and group routines are allowed as well) before a panel of show judges.
 This panel then decides on-the-spot whether the dancer demonstrated enough ability and performance value to proceed further.
 If the dancer exhibited exceptional ability in their performance, judges award a "ticket" to the next round, (the workshops), which are held each season in a city outside of Poland.
 Alternatively, if judges are on the fence about the dancer, they will ask the contestant to wait until the end of that day's auditions to participate in a short test of their ability to pick up professional choreography.